Skip to main content

 As you learned in the previous unit, a SOQL injection attack can be used by attackers to access otherwise restricted data in your org.
 So how do you prevent this?

-There are a number of techniques you can use to prevent SOQL injection, but how you use them depends on what you’re trying to accomplish with your query.
+You can use several techniques to prevent SOQL injection, but how you use them depends on what you’re trying to accomplish with your query.
 We cover the following techniques in this unit.

 • Static queries with bind variables